mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Development

 A sample static website is included in `source`.
 These files are meant to be replaced by your files.
-The only constraint is that there must be a `source/index.js` file.
+The only constraint is that there must be a `source/index.js` and `source/index.html` file.
 The rest of your files can be arranged in a directory structure within `source` to your liking.

 `npm run start` to start up the dev-server.
 You can view the site in a browser at: `http://localhost:8080`.
 As you edit the files in `source` your browser will be updated.